tdiprima/threejs-playground/docs/zoom-in/zoom-with-gsap.md

 ## Camera z position and fov

-What do you mean I have to set the fov in order to zoom?
+<span style="color:#0000dd;">What do you mean I have to set the fov in order to zoom?
 I thought setting the camera's z position to 0.5 would be sufficient.
-(I want to zoom in; not out).
+(I want to zoom in; not out).</span>

 The field of view (fov) of the camera controls how wide or narrow the view is.
 A smaller fov value makes the view appear zoomed in, while a larger fov value makes the view appear zoomed out.